 Melon Pineapple Fruit Salad with Dill

 This Melon Pineapple Fruit Salad with Dill is definitely a new twist on fruit salad that I bet you haven’t tried.
 But once you taste it you’ll wonder why you never added dill to fruit salad before!

-Let’s start this recipe for Fruit Salad with Cantaloupe, Honeydew, Pineapple, and Dill out with a confession!
+Let’s start this recipe for Melon Pineapple Fruit Salad out with a confession!
 Many years ago my nieces Elizabeth and Amanda were spending the night at my house.
 We were eating breakfast on my porch, and I was trying, with no luck, to get Elizabeth to eat some kind of fruit, possibly a banana.
 She looked at me, and said, with all the indignation an eight year old could muster, “Aunt Kalyn, don’t you realize that I’ve never been much of a fruit eater?”

 What I didn’t tell her at the time is that I’ve never really been much of a fruit eater either.
 It’s not that I *don’t like* fruit, oh no. How could anyone not like fruit?
 It’s just that sweet flavors aren’t my favorites, and I’ve always found plain fruit to be rather boring.

 But recently when I found myself with a bunch of leftover fruit from a dinner party and plenty of dill from the garden I made a half batch of the dressing from the Strawberry Spinach Salad and ended up with this Fruit Salad with Melon, Pineapple, and Dill that was definitely not boring!
 If you’re not a fan of dill, this may not be your thing, but if you like dill I bet you’ll love this salad.